backpackcloud/trugger/README.md

 ## What a hell does the name trugger mean?

-When I was learning java, I've choose "Atatec" (Ataxexe Technology) to be my company's name (kidding, of course) and then I send a message to my friend Ives:
+When I was learning java, I choosed "Atatec" (*Ataxexe Technology*) to be the name of my fictitious company and then I sent a message to my friend Ives:

 > Atatec